ndf-zz/metarace-trackmeet/databridge.md

 title | string | Category/Competition for this fragment
-subtitle | string | Phase... string for this fragment info | string | Event information from schedule event | string | Event ID for the current event, break or presentation session | string | Session ID for the current session category | string | Category ID competition | string | Competition ID
+subtitle | string | Phase... string for this fragment info | string | Event information from schedule event | string | Event number for the current event, break or presentation session | string | Session ID for the current session category | string | Category ID competition | string | Competition ID